JoryKlaverstijn/public_bachelor_project/README.md

 ----------------

 1. Clone the entire repository for the library code
-2. Call the create_mnist_array() function inside of `mnist.py` to create an ordered array of processed MNIST-images
+2. Call the create_mnist_array("filename") function inside of `mnist.py` to create an ordered array of processed MNIST-images
+3. Rename the resulting .npy file "mnist_mOja_array.npy" and place it inside `main_experiment` folder
-3. Set desired parameters (noise, nr. of digits, which networks to run etc.) in `main.py`
+4. Set desired parameters (noise, nr. of digits, which networks to run etc.) in `main.py`
-4. Run `main.py`
+5. Run `main.py`